 Listen to sermons, classes and radio presentations by the following preachers: Dee Bowman, Melvin Curry, Paul Earnhart, Ron Halbrook, N.B.
 Hardeman, Homer Haley, Sewell Hall, Ed Harrell, Marshall Keeble, Bob Owen, Franklin Puckett, R.J.
 Stevens, Robert F. Turner and Foy E. Wallace Jr.

-Jeremiah: The Weeping Prophet (Introduction)
+Books of the Bible Jeremiah: The Weeping Prophet (Introduction)

 Watched more than 24,000 times, this recording of a Bible class at the Paden City church of Christ in West Virginia kicks off a study of the book Jeremiah.
 It sets the stage for the study by providing historical context about the kingdoms of Israel and Judah, the latter of which was the focus of Jeremiah’s prophesies.